alphagov/notifications-tech-docs/source/documentation/client_docs/_node.md

 The one-click unsubscribe URL will be added to the headers of your email.
 Email clients will use it to add an unsubscribe button.

-This is an optional argument that is only required for subscription emails.

 Read our Using Notify page for more information about [unsubscribe links](https://www.notifications.service.gov.uk/using-notify/unsubscribe-links).

 ```javascript